 Examples of interests include:

 Consider this: If someone once Liked "Food" on Facebook, or some other broad topic, that's a very weak indicator that they're food fanatics.
-Which is probably what you actually want to target to increase conversions for your cooking appliance ads.
+Which is probably what you actually want to target to increase conversions for your cooking ads.

 The other problem with broad targeting is that it makes it hard to know which niches are performing best.
 As I mentioned, Facebook won't breakdown interests for you.
-So unless you explicitly targeting Indian food and Japanese food in separate ad sets, you won't know which cuisine-based interest is converting best.
+So unless you're targeting Indian food and Japanese food in separate ad sets, you won't know which cuisine-based interest is converting best.

-Examples of job categories include Sales, Marketing, Business Operations, Computers and Technology, etc.
+You can also target people based on their job title or job category.
+Examples of job titles include Digital Marketing, Software Engineer, CTO, etc. Examples of job categories include Sales, Marketing, Business Operations, Computers and Technology, etc.